Selena Gomez Calls BS On The Weeknd’s Ex Bella Hadid, She Didn’t Break The Girlfriend Code – We Were Never Friends

 “It was a romantic dinner date in the rain,” an insider told the outlet.
 “They acted like a couple.
 They ordered pasta and shared the food.
 She seemed very into him – she was smiling a lot.
 They left holding hands.”

 The date was the first romantic public appearance from The Weeknd since his breakup with Hadid in November.
-The Weeknd and Hadid were together for over a year-and-a-half before calling it quits.
+The Weeknd and Hadid were together for over a year and a half before calling it quits.

 “Their schedules have been too hard to coordinate and he is focusing on finishing and promoting his album,” an insider revealed in November.
 “They still have a great deal of love for one another and will remain friends.”